kgsharp/agentic-weather-example/README.md

 - Set up Slack

+You need a slack bot created and added to a chat room.
+This is supported on the free version of slack.

 1. Create a new Slack app using the provided manifest in `slack/slack-manifest.json`
 2. Install the app to your workspace
 3. Create an app token with `connections:write` permissions